- Hold Space:

 - Saturday, December 2: The Lung, Large Intestine, Heart and Small Intestine Meridians.
 When these upper body meridians are not in balance, it can lead to sadness, grief, apathy and low self-esteem.
 Balancing them will help bring joy, warmth, vitality, excitement, and clarity of thought.

-To ensure maximum attention, each workshop session is limited to eight students.
+To ensure maximum attention, each workshop session is limited to nine students.
 To reserve a spot, you can make an online reservation for each session here.